New Policy Library

 In accordance with this policy and supporting processes

-Central facilities means the data networks owned or operated by the University for which the Executive Director, Infrastructure Services is responsible and includes all associated computing and network facilities, but does not include any local facilities.
+Central facilities means the data networks owned or operated by the University for which the Executive Director, Business Services and Chief Technology Officer is responsible and includes all associated computing and network facilities but does not include any local facilities.

-Computing and network facilities includes computers, computer systems, data network infrastructure, dial‐in network access facilities, email and other communications and information facilities together with associated equipment, software, files, and data storage and retrieval facilities, all of which are owned or operated by the University and form part of the central facilities or the local facilities, as the case may be.
+Computing and network facilities includes computers, computer systems, data network infrastructure, dial‐in network access facilities, email and other communications and information facilities together with associated equipment, software, files, and data storage and retrieval facilities, all of which are owned or operated by the University and form part of the central facilities or the local facilities.

-Defence in depth means the practice of layering defences to provide added protection.
+Defence in depth means the practice of layering information asset defences to provide added protection.